apache/pekko/docs/src/main/paradox/stream/stream-graphs.md

 One of the goals of the GraphDSL DSL is to look similar to how one would draw a graph on a whiteboard, so that it is simple to translate a design from whiteboard to code and be able to relate those two.
-Let's illustrate this by translating the below hand drawn graph into Akka Streams:
+Let's illustrate this by translating the below hand drawn graph into Pekko Streams:

 ![simple-graph-example.png](../images/simple-graph-example.png)